Korn Ferry experts believe the crisis and the recovery require a special blend of skills.

 Experts say leaders need to be authentic and transparent.
-“People are obviously nervous about the implications of the virus, and it is essential to keep them engaged, informed, and safe,” says Peter McDermott, a senior client partner in Korn Ferry’s Global Corporate Affairs and Investor Relations practice.
+“People are obviously nervous about the implications of the virus, and it is essential to keep them engaged, informed, and safe,” says Peter McDermott, a senior client partner in Korn Ferry’s Global Corporate Affairs practice.
 This is indeed a time for human resources and management to show a supportive and steady hand.
-“We don’t want to be proactively alarmist, but managers should be prepared to support employees’ concerns individually, as individual needs may vary widely,” says Jennifer Beery, senior director of talent for North America at Korn Ferry Advance.
+“We don’t want to be proactively alarmist, but managers should be prepared to support employees’ concerns individually, as individual needs may vary widely,” says Jennifer Beery, senior director of talent for North America at Korn Ferry.

 Sometimes that means admitting to stakeholders about being afraid, and other times it may mean admitting you don’t know something.
-Communications should always include “here’s what we know, what we don’t know, and what we’re trying to find out,” says Andrés Tapia, Korn Ferry's global diversity and inclusion strategist.
+Communications should always include “here’s what we know, what we don’t know, and what we’re trying to find out,” says Andrés Tapia, Korn Ferry’s global strategist on diversity and inclusion.

-Right now, the focus should be on keeping employees and their families safe and free from contagion.
+As long as the virus remains a threat, the focus should be on keeping employees and their families safe and free from contagion.
 Making people feel secure and taken care of will then help leaders get the workforce focused on preserving operations as best as possible as the outbreak spreads.
-For many organizations, that means finding supplementary suppliers that can ramp up production and fill in the holes created by the shutdown of Chinese factories, says James Day, who leads Korn Ferry’s Supply Chain, Operations, and Procurement Center of Expertise.
+For many organizations, that means finding supplementary suppliers that can ramp up production and fill in the holes created by the shutdown of factories, says James Day, who leads Korn Ferry’s Supply Chain, Operations, and Procurement Center of Expertise in Europe, the Middle East, and Africa.
 Organizations without a secondary supplier run the risk of not being able to access inventory, having delays, or being trapped into paying a steep premium, he says.

 But that’s just the day-to-day work.
 For leaders in the midst of restructurings or mergers, they face the question of how to continue.
 The essential parts of a merger or restructuring that need to proceed, even as the virus impacts the world, are getting (or keeping) an organization’s leadership aligned on business strategy and setting up a new governance structure, says Mark Arian, CEO of Korn Ferry’s Advisory business.
 Most everything else, such as workflows, reporting structures, and other “process work,” as Arian says, can be pushed back.
 Actually, the virus can offer an opportunity for leaders to assess whether they can realistically achieve the objectives on the timetables they’ve established.
 “Most places are very aggressive with synergies and merger impact already.
 You can reset expectations internally and externally,” he says.

 In many countries, with schools and factories closed, employees are working outside the office.
-Remote work is increasingly a fact of work life around the world.
-(Nearly one-quarter of Americans say some or all of their work is done outside the office.)
+Even before all this, remote work had increasingly become a fact of work life, with nearly one-quarter of Americans alone doing some or all of their work outside the office before everyone was ordered home.
 But experts say the coronavirus is another reason why firms should invest in allowing workers to be able to productively work remotely.

-Downloads of office software and communication apps have surged in China amid the outbreak.
+Downloads of office software and communication apps have surged amid the outbreak.
 Tencent Holdings said its WeChat Work app is being used by millions of companies, up drastically from a year ago.
-Alibaba estimated earlier this month that its DingTalk app is being used by about 6 million companies for remote work.
+Zoom, the video-conferencing service, said it had as many as 200 million call participants per day in March; in December it never went above 10 million per day.
 “If firms don’t have strong collaboration tools now, then they need to have them and implement them,” says Mary Cianni, global head of integrated solutions for Korn Ferry’s Advisory business.